True Bible Facts and Biblical Stories

 -

-The story in the book of Revelation named him the Antichrist.
+The story in the book of Revelation named this godless man the Antichrist.

 He presides over a political agenda with an evil government in power at the end of times.

-The mantra to get the world to buy into his leadership is "peace and harmony."
+The mantra to convince the world to buy into his leadership is "peace and harmony."

 He will say he is God, demand worship of him, and persecute those who believe in the true God.

-Some believe that this is when 144,000 Jewish believers will preach the Gospel. -
+Some believe that the present is when 144,000 Jewish believers will preach the Gospel.

 Jesus returns at the end of the beast's reign.

-There will be a massive war between Jesus and Satan.
+There will be a massive war between Jesus and Satan at Armageddon.

 They will be the leaders on Earth during the Millennial Reign of Christ.